Israel, Egypt talk truce with Hamas, rebuilding Gaza Strip | Law-Order

 - Egypt

-Egypt and Israel held high-level talks in both countries on Sunday to shore up a fragile truce between Israel and the Hamas militant group and rebuild the Gaza Strip after a punishing 11-day war that left parts of the seaside enclave in ruins.
+Egyptian Foreign Minister Sameh Shukry received his Israeli counterpart, Gabi Ashkenazi, in Cairo.
+The meeting is part of an effort to build on an Israel-Hamas cease-fire reached May 21 and to revive Israeli-Palestinian negotiations, which have been dormant for more than a decade, Shukry's office said.
+Egypt has not said how it would be able to restart talks.

-Egyptian Foreign Minister Sameh Shukry received his Israeli counterpart, Gabi Ashkenazi, in Cairo on Sunday as part of Egypt's efforts to revive the Mideast peace process and to “build on the cease-fire in Gaza,” the Egyptian Foreign Ministry said.
+The hours-long visit was the first public one by an Israeli foreign minister to Egypt since 2008, according to the Israeli Embassy in Cairo.

 Spokesman Ahmed Hafez said Shukry called for establishing an atmosphere to relaunch “serious and constructive” negotiations between the two sides.
-He also urged both sides to refrain from “any measures” that could hamper efforts to revive the Mideast peace process.
+He also urged both sides to refrain from “any measures” that could hamper efforts to revive peace talks.

-The hours-long visit was the first public one by an Israeli foreign minister to Egypt since 2008, the Israeli Embassy in Cairo said.
-It wrote that the two ministers would discuss topics including the cease-fire and the release of Israeli soldiers and citizens being held by Hamas.
+They also discussed the release of Israeli soldiers and citizens being held by Hamas, Israel's top diplomat said.

-''We will discuss establishing a permanent ceasefire with #Hamas, a mechanism for providing humanitarian aid & the reconstruction of #Gaza with a pivotal role played by the intl. community,” Ashkenazi tweeted upon arrival in Cairo.
+''We all need to act to prevent strengthening extremist elements that threaten regional stability, and to ensure the return home of the missing persons and prisoners held by Hamas,'' Ashkenazi said.

 Hamas is holding the remains of two Israeli soldiers killed in a 2014 war.
 It also is holding two Israeli civilians who were captured after entering Gaza.